SoftwareHeritage/swh-alter/docs/usage.rst

     Recovery bundle created.
     Removing objects from primary storage…
     29 objects removed from primary storage.
+    Removing objects from storage “cassandra”…
+    29 objects removed from storage “cassandra”.

-Objects will be removed from the storage defined in the configuration.
+Objects will be removed from the “primary” storage defined in the configuration and any other instances defined in a ``extra_storage`` section.

 .. warning::